SM Rookies: 2013–2017: Formation and debuts of Red Velvet and NCT

 On January 16, 2015, member Doyoung was introduced as he and Jaehyun were to become the new MCs of MBC Music's Show Champion.
 On February 19, 2015, Johnny, Yuta, Ten, and Lami released their Lunar New Year greetings.
 In February, a report of Red Velvet filming a music video with trainee Yeri leaked online.
 The following month, SM Entertainment formally introduced Yeri as the fifth member of Red Velvet.
 On March 6, a clip of Hansol, Johnny, Taeyong, Yuta, Ten, and Jaehyun (as SR15B) dancing to the song "Bassbot" was released.
 After months of being featured in various SM Rookies events, Jaemin was formally introduced in April.
 In June, Ten and Jaehyun competed in the Hope Basketball All-Star event.
-Later that month, SM Rookies featured in News 'Korean Pop Idols Rule Asia' featuring Mark giving a short talk.
+Later that month, SM Rookies were featured in News 'Korean Pop Idols Rule Asia' featuring Mark giving a short talk.
 On July 9, 2015, members Koeun, Hina, and Herin were introduced as they were to become "Mouseketeers" on Disney Channel Korea's The Mickey Mouse Club alongside Mark, Jeno, Donghyuck, Jaemin, Jisung, and Lami.
 On July 26, SM Entertainment announced a concert for the team's male members, titled SM Rookies Show.
 On July 30, a video of Hansol, Johnny, Taeyong, Yuta, Ten, and Jaehyun (as SR15B) performing a dance routine was released.
 On October 13, 2015, Taeil was introduced after being featured in multiple SM Rookies events.
-In November, female members of SM Rookies performed a dance in the video "Rookies Entertainment App Launching".
+In November, female members of SM Rookies performed a dance performance in the video "Rookies Entertainment App Launching".
 On December 18, Kun was formally introduced.
-On December 22, Lami, Hina, and fellow trainee Park Jungyeon made appearances in video teasers for Winter Garden 2015.
+On December 22, Lami, Hina, and fellow trainee Park Jungyeon appeared in video teasers for Winter Garden 2015.

 On January 5, 2016, WinWin was introduced.
 On January 26, Taeil released the song "Because Of You" for the soundtrack of the series The Merchant: Gaekju 2015.

-SM Entertainment founder Lee Soo-man announced a concept for a new boy group, to be called NCT, in which different teams would debut based in different countries around the world.
+SM Entertainment founder Lee Soo-man announced a concept for a new boy band, to be called NCT, in which different teams would debut based in different countries around the world.
 In April 2016, the agency announced Taeil, Taeyong, Doyoung, Ten, Jaehyun and Mark as members of NCT's first sub-unit, NCT U. In July, the agency also confirmed Yuta, WinWin and Donghyuck (now known by his stage name Haechan) as members of NCT's second sub-unit, NCT 127.
 In August, the agency confirmed Jeno, Jaemin and Jisung as members of NCT's third sub-unit, NCT Dream, alongside Mark and Haechan.
 On September 19, Yiyang and Ningning were introduced followed by their appearances on the online reality show My SMT.
 In December, the agency confirmed Johnny as a new member of NCT 127.